Credit Overdraft Limit explained

-In the example below, the Credit Overdraft Limit is set to 5 [1].
-This means that GridMarkets will loan up to 5 credits once your credit balance reaches zero.
-This "loan" provides you with extra time to top up your account - so as to prevent job suspending and stopping the job:
+In this example, the Credit Overdraft Limit is set to 5 [1].
+When your credit balance reaches zero any waiting jobs will be stopped, but running jobs will be suspended.
+The "loan" provides you with extra time to top up your account to prevent those jobs being stopped and loosing any frames that were running.

 When you top up your account, any credits loaned will first be paid back, and any remaining credits purchased will then be added to your account.
 For example, suppose your credit overdraft is 5, and you have consumed all 5 of those credits.
 Then, if you were to purchase 20 credits, 5 will be used to repay the credit overdraft loan.
-The balance, 15 credits, will then be added to your account - giving you a credit balance of 15.
+The balance, 15 credits, will then be added to your account.

 • Related Articles